Melly Goeslaw: Awards and recognition

-Goeslaw's songs have won awards.
-In the first Indonesian Film Festival (after the festival's twelve-year hiatus between 1992 and 2004), Goeslaw and her husband won Best Soundtrack for their work in Ada Apa Dengan Cinta?; it was one of three awards won by the movie at the festival, which covered films from 2002 to 2004.
+Melly Goeslaw's songs have won awards.
+In the first Indonesian Film Festival (after the festival's twelve-year hiatus between 1992 and 2004), Melly Goeslaw and her husband won Best Soundtrack for their work in Ada Apa Dengan Cinta?; it was one of three awards won by the movie at the festival, which covered films from 2002 to 2004.
 The Jakarta Post calls her Indonesia's most sought after movie songwriter, and notes that her songs have been successfully covered by other singers.
 Her work as a songwriter has led to her becoming an active proponent of intellectual property.

-In 2009, Rolling Stone Indonesia listed two songs that Goeslaw performed while with Potret in its list of the 150 Best Indonesian Songs of All Time, both of which were from the album Potret II.
-"Salah" ("Wrong") was ranked 74th, being noted as the best example of Goeslaw's "freshly, directly, and often provocative styles" when writing songs and writing that her "sweet" vocals challenged the paradigm that a singer singing about an affair should be either a victim or full of revenge.
+In 2009, Rolling Stone Indonesia listed two songs that Melly Goeslaw performed while with Potret in its list of the 150 Best Indonesian Songs of All Time, both of which were from the album Potret II.
+"Salah" ("Wrong") was ranked 74th, being noted as the best example of Melly Goeslaw's "freshly, directly, and often provocative styles" when writing songs and writing that her "sweet" vocals challenged the paradigm that a singer singing about an affair should be either a victim or full of revenge.
 The other song, "Bunda" ("Mother") was ranked at 110; it was noted being capable of making anyone, "even the most cruel man", pause for a moment to think of their mother.
-Rolling Stone Indonesia noted a decrease in the quality of Goeslaw's songs since Ada Apa Dengan Cinta?.
+Rolling Stone Indonesia noted a decrease in the quality of Melly Goeslaw's songs since Ada Apa Dengan Cinta?.

 Personal life

-Goeslaw is a devout Muslim throughout her life, and married to guitarist Anto Hoed.
-They have two children, Anakku Lelaki "Ale" Hoed and Pria Bernama "Abe" Hoed (literally My Son Hoed and Man Named Hoed).
+Melly Goeslaw is a devout Muslim, and married to guitarist Anto Hoed.
+They have two children, named Anakku Lelaki "Ale" Hoed and Pria Bernama "Abe" Hoed (literally My Son Hoed and Man Named Hoed).
 In her spare time she enjoys shopping, playing with her children, and internet browsing; she has stated that she finds it increasingly difficult to enjoy shopping due to being constantly recognised.
 She has stated that she prefers being backstage over giving concerts, as she does not have to wear make-up or rehearse.